MicrosoftDocs/CortanaSkillsKit/docs/skills/cortanas-persona.md

 These guidelines apply only to how Cortana communicates within your skill.
 Outside of Cortana’s responses, you control the personality and branding of your skill.
 But because the only way to maintain trust is through consistency, when Cortana is talking, you must use her personality.

 > [!IMPORTANT]
-> Violations of Cortana’s voice and personality principles may result in having your skill removed from the marketplace until the appropriate corrections are made.
+> Violations of Cortana’s voice and personality principles may result in having your consumer skill removed from the marketplace until the appropriate corrections are made.
+(This doesn't apply to enterprise skills.)

 ## Cortana is always positive